 3. Create a directory for your MySQL database on

-This step is not strictly necessary and you can allow Docker manage container's data, but it's better to have your database files available outside the container, e.g. for backup purposes.
+This step is optional and you can let Docker manage container's data, but it's better to have your database files available outside the container, e.g. for backup purposes.

 4. Start a Docker container with MySQL server: